Sfougato

 Method

-Thinly slice the courgettes and place them in a colander over a bowl.
-Lightly salt them and leave for half an hour.
+Coarsley grate the courgettes and place them in a colander over a bowl.
+Lightly salt them and leave, covered, for half an hour.

 Preheat oven to 180°C.

-Grease a large deep baking tray (such as a lasagne dish) with some olive oil.
+Grease a large deep baking tray with some olive oil.
 Sieve over some flour to cover the dish then tip the dish over to shake off excess flour.

 Pour the mixture into the dish and spread out evenly.
 Sprinkle with the toasted sesame seeds and bake for 30-35 minutes, until it has cooked through and golden brown.